yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

 #### Experiment 2: Noise Removal
 - Prerequisite: run experiment 1 (quick evaluation)
-- Optional prerequisite: re-order CrUX which takes several hours
+- Optional prerequisite: re-order CrUX which takes several hours (optional)
-- Time to execute: about 30 min (quick evaluation)
+- Time to execute: about 2 min
-- Disk space: about 3GB
+- Disk space: about 50MB
 - Result or claim: [Main Result 2: Noisy topics can be removed by advertisers](#main-result-2-noisy-topics-can-be-removed-by-advertisers)